chensokolovsky/iosEnv/README.md

 ## General
-iosEnv is a docker container for ios debugging and research The idea is to move a mac research setup, script it and dockerise it
+iosEnv is a docker container for ios debugging and research.
+The idea is to move a mac research setup, which is connected to a physical device, script it, and dockerise it.
 It contains a quick setup for the following CLI tools
 - ssh
 - frida